Marketing is a big business.

 Why are they so difficult to hear or read?

 Some would say it’s because there is so much information that is required and such little time to do so.

-Actually, it’s because the companies know that people won’t bother with them or take extra effort to hear or read, even though they contain important information.
+Actually, it’s because the companies know that people won’t bother with them or make extra effort to hear or read, even though they contain important information.